sphinx-contrib/confluencebuilder/CONTRIBUTING.md

 - Update documentation (if applicable).
 If a new change introduces, for example, a new configuration entry or markup support has changed with a request, do not forget to update respective documentation as well.
+- If desired, update `AUTHORS`.
-- **Do not** update `AUTHORS` or `CHANGES.rst`.
-Author information and change log information are managed by this extension's maintainers.
-These files may be updated during a development window and will always be updated during a release.
-If a contributor does not wish to add themselves to the `AUTHORS` document, they may opt-out be explicitly indicating in a pull request or issue.
-In select cases, users may open pull requests for these documents if corrections are needed.
+- **Do not** `CHANGES.rst`.
+Change log information is managed by this extension's maintainers.
+The change log may be updated during a development window and will always be updated during a release.

 While maintainers will help strive to review, merge changes and provide support (when possible), the process may take some time.
 Please be patient